 Recently, Morocco Pens had a chance to sit down with the American Language Center instructor and the host of the upcoming Spring Aspirations event at Campus Universitaire Ait Melloul, Iskandar Soekardi, to ask him a few questions.
-The newly permanent resident of Agadir met us at a seaside getaway where he was catching up on some books of Prophetic Narrations, Spiritual Etiquette, logic, and poetry.
+The new permanent resident of Agadir met us at a seaside getaway where he was catching up on some books of Prophetic Narrations, Spiritual Etiquette, logic, and poetry.

-He was at the door when I arrived, sitting alone on pillow amongst a few others strewn across the floor, looking certainly foreign: white t-shirt, blue slacks and a blue jelaba hung over his right shoulder, his face part-Bruce Lee, part-young Johnny Depp, short, disheveled black hair with an uncertain part.
+He was at the door when I arrived, sitting alone on pillow amongst a few others strewn across the floor, looking certainly foreign: white t-shirt, blue slacks, and a blue jellaba hung over his right shoulder, his face part-Bruce Lee, part-young Johnny Depp, short, disheveled black hair with an uncertain part.
 In his fairly large hands were prayer beads wrapped around a silver pen, his left hand fondling the beads’ tassle as we spoke.

 MP: How would you introduce Iskandar Soekardi as a poet to our readers?

 IS: (laughs) I am reluctant to call myself a poet.
 I definitely do write poetry, but I find myself too in awe of the greats.
 Perhaps that is one of the reasons why I am not so prolific.

 IS: Rumi, Shaykh Muhammad ibn al Habib, William Blake, Robert Frost, Langston Hughes, Dickinson…(nods his head) Wow.
 Mountainous.
 Just so wondrous.
 So when I recall these names, I say ‘Yeah, no, you are not a poet.’
 It is not discouraging to the process, however, rather inspiring.
 They are part of the drive-in everything I attempt to do.

 MP: What does poetry mean to you?